 Compared to driving in New Zealand, the towns in Scotland are closer together – give and take an hour’s drive to get from town to town versus 3- to 6-hour drives in New Zealand.

-I’ve missed going on road trips, and this Scotland road trip sure reinforced my love for road trips!
+I’ve missed going on road trips, and being able to tour Scotland by car for one week sure reinforced my love for road trips!